 It's usually better to open an issue before investing time in spiking out a new pattern.
 This gives the design systems team a heads up and allows other designers to share thoughts.
 Here's an outline of what's helpful to include in a new style issue:

-design-systemslabels to your pull request.
+When you're ready for review, add the status: review needed and the design-systems labels to your pull request.
 Follow the ship checklist for additional shipping steps.

 New styles we add should be used in as many places as makes sense to in production.
 Often it takes time to refactor all instances to use the new styles in one pr, but you should ensure this is followed up on.

 Add a tracking issue to the design systems repo with the label type: refactor.
 Add a task list with links to the code or pages that need updating.
 If you need help, request help in this issue.

 If you get to this step you've helped contribute to a style guide that many of your colleagues use on a daily basis, you've contributed to an open source project that's referenced and used by many others, and you've helped improve the usability and consistency of GitHub for our users.
 Thank you!

 Let the design systems team know if we can improve these guidelines and make following this process any easier.